b9Joker108/b9.OneX/README.md

 ![2](https://github.com/1RaY-1/onex/assets/78962948/5fa463a9-9cf8-4ce5-84b7-daacc4a40cc6)
 ![3](https://github.com/1RaY-1/onex/assets/78962948/1e659a0f-81bb-4384-a8de-719d69d250ff)

-NB: The screenshot stating number of tools in b9.OneX needs to be updated, as it isn't true and correct for OneX v0.2.1 Also, the developers have implemented a change in the brand styling of the project, from Onex to b9.OneX, with the 'b9' or 'benign' prefix, with a capital letter 'X' in closure, for aesthetics, and brand and repository differentiation.
+NB: The screenshots of b9.OneX need to be updated, as they aren't representative nor true and correct for OneX v0.2.1.
+Also, the developers have implemented a change in the brand styling and nomenclature of the project, from Onex to b9.OneX, with the 'b9' or 'benign' prefigure upon 'One', with a capital letter 'X' in suffixation, in closure.
+The rebranding and styling, is for aesthetics, and project, brand and repository differentiation.

 ------------------------------------------------------------------------